SuperNEMO-DBD-France/Falaise/modules/Digitization/README.rst

 To  run the  examples, you  have  to export  the environment  variable
-$FALAISE_DIGITIZATION_TESTING_DIR  and give  the path  to the  testing directory    of   the    Digitization    module.     (ex   :    export FALAISE_DIGITIZATION_TESTING_DIR=~/data/Falaise/Falaise-trunk/modules/Digitization/testing)
+$FALAISE_DIGITIZATION_TESTING_DIR  and give  the path  to the  testing directory    of   the    Digitization    module. export FALAISE_DIGITIZATION_TESTING_DIR=~/data/Falaise/Falaise-trunk/modules/Digitization/testing export FALAISE_DIGITIZATION_RESOURCES_DIR=~/data/Falaise/Falaise-trunk/modules/Digitization/resources